netobserv/flowlogs-pipeline/docs/api.md

                  splitAB: When true, 2 output fields will be created.
 One for A->B and one for B->A flows.
                  input: The input field to base the operation on.
 When omitted, 'name' is used
          endConnectionTimeout: duration of time to wait from the last flow log to end a connection
+         updateConnectionInterval: duration of time to wait between update reports of a connection
 </pre>